Ready To Combat Drug Charges

 A misdemeanor or felony conviction can be devastating.
 Depending on the severity of the conviction, you could face harsh monetary fines, probation and jail time.
 In addition, having this conviction on your criminal record can limit your ability to obtain a job or student loan.
 It can also cost you your driver’s license.
 Having an experienced Central Pennsylvania drug attorney on your side is essential to protect your constitutional rights.

 If investigators or law enforcement officers question you about your charges, remember that you are not obligated to answer and that anything you say will be used against you in court.
-Central Pennsylvania Drug Attorney Lee S. Cohen can advise you of your rights and legal options and how to best proceed with your case.
+Central Pennsylvania drug attorney Lee S. Cohen can advise you of your rights and legal options and how to best proceed with your criminal matter.
 Don’t let a criminal conviction ruin your future!
 Contact Attorney Lee S. Cohen today for your free initial consultation!

 Under Pennsylvania law, it is illegal to intentionally possess drugs or controlled substances, unless you have a license to do so.
 However, if you have a valid prescription order for the substance in your possession, you may have a defense to your drug possession charge.
 Also, if you did not possess the drugs, actually or constructively, you may have a defense.